 Don’t want to use one of the change of career CV examples for Microsoft Word above?
 No problem!

-Here’s a career change CV template you can copy and paste into whatever writing program you use:
+Here’s a career change CV you can copy and paste into whatever writing program you use:

 Common questions related to writing a change of career CV